anagha-google/dataproc-labs/4-dataproc-with-gpu/Lab-Module-02.md

-# About
+# Module 02: GPU acceleration for Spark on Dataproc GCE clusters

-This lab showcases Spark application acceleration with Spark-RAPIDS on Dataproc on GCE - powered by Nvidia GPUs.<br>

-This lab module demystifies GPU acceleration with Spark-rapids through a minimum viable Spark application on the Kaggle Telco Customer Churn dataset.
+This lab module demystifies Spark application acceleration with Spark-RAPIDS on Dataproc on GCE - powered by Nvidia GPUs through a minimum viable Spark application on the Kaggle Telco Customer Churn dataset.
+It also introduces Nvidia tooling - for qualifying Spark applications that can benefit from GPU acceleration as well as Nvidia tuning tool to further enhance GPU powered Spark application performance.

 <hr>
 <hr>

+## 1. About the lab

+### 1.1.
+Prerequisites

+Successful completion of prior module

+### 1.2.
+What to expect

+In this lab, we will-
+1. Create a Dataproc cluster with GPUs
+2. Generate data
+3. Run an ETL job with just CPUs to establish a baseline performance
+4. Run the Nvidia qualification tool to identify opportunities for GPU acceleration for our ETL CPU baseline job
+5. Run the same ETL job with GPUs and establish a baseline performance
+6. Run the Nvidia tuning tool to understand tweaks that can further improve performance
+7. Rerun the same ETL job with GPUs with the Nvidia tuning recommendations
+8. Study the results
+9. Shut down resources

+### 1.3.
+Resoruces provisioned

+We will provision a Dataproc on GCE cluster with GPUs.

+### 1.4.
+Lab flow

+### 1.5.
+Duration

 ## 2. Provision a Dataproc on GCE cluster